CanFD

 baud1

 Optional.
-Specify a baud rate for a connected USB device.
+Specify the baud rate for the first USB device.

 usbpath2